-First off, let’s see what modern general authorities of the church have said on the matter:
+First off, let’s see what various church leaders have said on the matter:

 “Sometimes the impressions are just general feelings.
 Sometimes the direction comes so clearly and so unmistakably that it can be written down word for word, like spiritual dictation.”
 [He then goes on to describe an experience he had, he was in a Sunday church meeting when the impressions came flooding in,] “I continued to write the feeling that flooded into my mind and heart as accurately and as faithfully as possible.
 After each powerful impression was recorded, I pondered the feeling I had received to determine if I had accurately expressed them in writing.
 As a result, I made a few minor changes to what had been written.
 Then I studied their meaning and application in my own personal life.

 Subsequently I prayed, reviewing with the Lord what I thought I had been taught by the Spirit.
 When a feeling of peace and serenity confirmed what I had sought, I thanked Him for the guidance given.
 I was then impressed to ask if there was yet more that I could be given to understand.
 I received further impressions, and the process of writing down the impression and pondering and praying to know if I had done it properly was repeated.
 Again I was prompted to ask, “is there more I should know?”
 There was.
 When that last, most sacred experience was concluded, I had received some of the most precious, specific, personal direction one could ever hope to obtain in this life.